duracloud/deployment-docs/database-setup.md

 5. Enter your preferences in terms of backup schedule, etc.
 6. Do not put the database in a VPC at this time.
 7. Create the instance
+8. Navigate to the instance security groups, select the RDS group and add a rule with a CIDR/IP of 0.0.0.0/0

 ## Create account database
 1. Clone the duracloud management console repository: